Loading...

 This privacy notice explains how we will collect, handle, store and protect information about you when:

 Our website comprises various global, country, regional and practice-specific information.
-All of this is provided by Synpulse Holding AG or one of its subsidiaries or their related entities (collectively, the “Synpulse Network”).
+All of this is provided by Synpulse Holding AG or one of its subsidiaries or their related entities (collectively, the “Synpulse Group”).
 To learn more about Synpulse, its member firms, and their related entities, please see Legal Information.

 In this privacy notice, your information is sometimes called “personal data”.
 We may also refer to “processing” your data, which includes handling, collecting, protecting and storing it.